Theodore Roosevelt High School (Kent, Ohio): Athletics

 Roosevelt's teams are known as the Rough Riders, owing to the school's namesake Theodore Roosevelt, and the school colors are red, white, and black.
-As of 2017, Roosevelt fields 28 varsity athletic teams, the most recent addition being the girls golf team, which became a varsity sport in August 2013 after two years as a club.
-Previously, girls who wanted to play golf could compete as individuals on the boys team.
+As of 2026, Roosevelt fields 29 varsity athletic teams, the most recent addition being the girls flag football team, which was announced in February 2026 and began play in March.
+It was the first new athletic team added since girls golf became a varsity sport in 2013.
 There are additional teams in most sports at the junior varsity level as well as a few sports that have freshman-only teams.
 All teams except the golf, ice hockey, and bowling have their home games in facilities on the Roosevelt campus.
 Ice hockey home games are held in the Kent State University Ice Arena, boys golf plays their home matches at Windmill Lakes Golf Club in Ravenna, girls golf uses the Fairways of Twin Lakes in Franklin Township, and the bowling teams have home matches at the Kent Lanes bowling alley.